Cloud Security Best Practices

 - DDoS Prevention via IP Throttling: Arcane Strategies will configure your firewall to track and block IP’s attempting brute force or denial or service attacks on vulnerable ports.

-Arcane Strategies will recommend the following security methods
+Arcane Strategies will recommend the following cloud security best practices and security methods

 As the client, you accept responsibility for any security breaches resulting from declining any of the following methods: